lastemp/cs50_ai_shopping/README.md

 # cs50_ai_shopping

-This is an AI program that predicta whether online shopping customers will complete a purchase.
+This is an AI program that predicts whether online shopping customers will complete a purchase.
 It forms part of the projects for the course [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2024/).

 The program has below listed dependency: